 I’m very fond of the Hobart suburb of Kingston as this is where I lived for years as a child before we moved up the coast of Tassie.
 Kingston Beach, in particular, is one spot I always come back to, with some great cafés looking out over the water.
 There’s a smaller river which cuts the beach in two here, and on the left-hand side (as you look out to the water) is a dog beach while dogs are not permitted on the right-hand side.
 We used to always bring our dogs here and I usually talk one of my friends into visiting with their dog when we come back to visit.
 The Salty Dog pub is an excellent spot for a drink and a meal, they even have a dog-friendly beer garden!

-If you have a car, I recommend driving to Kingston down through Sandy Bay and Taroona to get to Kingston, rather than using the Southern Outlet highway.
-While the highway is faster, the Sandy Bay/Taroona route is much more scenic and quite fun to drive as there are a lot of bends (do be careful!).
 About halfway from Sandy Bay to Kingston is the Shot Tower, a historic tower that’s the world’s tallest circular sandstone tower.
 It costs a few dollars if you want to climb to the top for stunning views across the Derwent River and there’s also a tea room if you want a lovely high tea.

 Experience some seasonal events